KittyGiraudel/SJSJ/_glossary/REACT.md

 # React

 [React](https://facebook.github.io/react/) is a library developed and used at Facebook for building user interfaces.
-It can be seen as the V in MVC (Model View Controller) as it makes no assumptions about the rest of the technology stack.
+It can be seen as the V in MVC as it makes no assumptions about the rest of the technology stack.
 Using [React Native](#react-native) it can even be used to power native apps.

 In React you can write HTML directly in JS using an XML-like syntax called [JSX](/_glossary/JSX.md).
 JSX compiles to JS and is optional, but does make the code more expressive.